Crash: The Live Tour

-CRASH: The Live Tour was the seventh headlining concert tour by English singer and songwriter Charli XCX, in support of her fifth studio album Crash (2022).
-The tour began on 26 March 2022 in Oakland, California, United States, and concluded on 2 March 2023 in Melbourne, Victoria, Australia.
+Crash: The Live Tour was the third solo concert tour by English singer Charli XCX, in support of her fifth studio album Crash (2022).
+The tour began on 26 March 2022 in Oakland, California, United States, and concluded on 5 March 2023 in Perth, Australia.

 Background

 On 4 November 2021, Charli XCX announced the first leg of the tour alongside the album and the release of the single "New Shapes".
 On 18 February 2022, she announced the opening acts for the tour.
-Producer and Charli XCX's frequent collaborator A. G. Cook, rapper Baby Tate and synth-pop duo Magdalena Bay opened the North American leg, while the European leg was supported by electronic musician Yeule and pop artist ELIO.
+Producer and Charli XCX's frequent collaborator A. G. Cook, rapper Baby Tate and synth-pop duo Magdalena Bay opened the North American leg, while the European leg was supported by electronic musician Yeule and pop artist Elio.
 On 5 April, Charli XCX announced the second leg of North American tour dates.

 Set list

 This set list is from the concert on 26 March 2022, in Oakland, California, United States.
 It is not intended to represent all tour dates.